andrewcmyers/prelatex/README.md

 - `drop macro: <name>`

-    Macro `name` is expanded to empty text.
+    Macro `name` is expanded to empty text rather than as defined.

 - `keep macro: <name>`

     This macro is not expanded even if its definition is known.
+Its arguments are still expanded.

 - `TEXINPUTS <directory list>`